Boise State looks to extend streak vs Fresno State - KTVZ

 Boise State looks to extend streak vs Fresno State

-BOTTOM LINE: Boise State looks for its ninth straight conference win against Fresno State.
+BOTTOM LINE: Boise State looks for its 10th straight conference win against Fresno State.
 Boise State’s last MWC loss came against the San Diego State Aztecs 81-68 on March 6, 2020.
-Fresno State came up short in a 79-65 game at Nevada on Sunday.
+Fresno State fell 73-51 at Boise State in its last outing.

 SAVVY SENIORS: Boise State has relied heavily on its seniors this year.
-Derrick Alston Jr., Abu Kigab, Marcus Shaver Jr. and RayJ Dennis have combined to account for 63 percent of the team’s scoring this year and 63 percent of all Broncos points over the last five games.
+Derrick Alston Jr., Abu Kigab, Marcus Shaver Jr., RayJ Dennis and Mladen Armus have collectively accounted for 73 percent of the team’s scoring this year and 76 percent of all Broncos points over the last five games.

-RAMP IT UP A NOTCH: The Broncos have scored 86.3 points per game across eight conference games, an improvement from the 72 per game they managed in non-conference play.OUTSTANDING ORLANDO: Orlando Robinson has connected on 50 percent of the 16 3-pointers he’s attempted and has made 6 of 11 over his last five games.
-He’s also converted 60.6 percent of his free throws this season.
+MWC IMPROVEMENT: The Broncos have scored 84.8 points per game against conference opponents thus far, an improvement from the 72 per game they managed in non-conference play.ACCURATE ALSTON JR.: Alston has connected on 38 percent of the 79 3-pointers he’s attempted and has gone 8 for 28 over his last five games.
+He’s also made 88.3 percent of his foul shots this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25